Should Attorneys Buy Leads?

 The downside to these opportunities is that they are rare.
 Most of these offer their clients exclusivity and rarely have openings for new clients.
 The attorneys that get in on these had an inside connection before the opportunity came about and were one of the first to jump on board.
 These types of lead-buying companies are unlikely to utilize cold-calling or other types of outreach to find clients.
 They don’t need to.

-Leads From Everything Else (PPC, Email Marketing, Social Media…)
+Leads From Everywhere Else (PPC, Email Marketing, Social Media…)

-If they say they do their own marketing, then it likely isn’t going to be a very good deal.
+If a lead-gen company says they do their own marketing, then it likely isn’t going to be a very good deal.
 Leads are easy to get, and low-quality leads are cheap.
 Quality leads are not.
 Lead-buying agencies make more money when they acquire leads at a lower cost, which typically results in lower quality.
-Let’s take PPC for example.
+Let’s take PPC, for example.